data-apis/array-api/spec/API_specification/set_functions.md

 -   As `nan` values compare as `False`, `nan` values should be considered distinct.
 -   As `-0` and `+0` compare as `True`, signed zeros should not be considered distinct, and the corresponding unique element will be implementation-dependent (e.g., an implementation could choose to return `-0` if `-0` occurs before `+0`).

 As signed zeros are not distinct, using `inverse_indices` to reconstruct the input array is not guaranteed to return an array having the exact same values.

-Furthermore, each `nan` value will have a count of one, while the counts for signed zeros will be aggregated as a single count.
+Each `nan` value should have a count of one, while the counts for signed zeros should be aggregated as a single count.
 ```

 #### Parameters